How to Effectively Report Financials to Non-Profit Boards

 Core KPIs for NPOs

-Some of the nonprofit KPIs your board may find valuable include metrics related to:
+Some of the non-profit KPIs your board may find valuable include metrics related to:

 1. Prepare the necessary financial statements ahead of time